dotnet/android/Documentation/guides/building-apps/build-properties.md

 > The `env:` prefix is not supported when [`$(AndroidPackageFormat)`](#androidpackageformat)
 > is set to `aab`.

+## AndroidSigningPlatformKey

+Specifies the key file to use to sign the apk.
+This is only used when building `system` applications.

+Support for this property was added in Xamarin.Android 11.3.

+## AndroidSigningPlatformCert

+Specifies the certificate file to use to sign the apk.
+This is only used when building `system` applications.

+Support for this property was added in Xamarin.Android 11.3.

 ## AndroidSupportedAbis

 A string property that contains a